EBISPOT/ols4/README.md

 * React frontend using Redux and Tailwind
 * Backwards compatibility with the OLS3 API

-This repository contains both the dataloader (`dataload` directory) and the API/webapp server (`server` directory).
+This repository contains three projects:

+* The dataloader (`dataload` directory)
+* The API server (`backend` directory)
+* The React frontend (`frontend` directory)

 # Deploying OLS4

 Deployment instructions will go here.
-OLS4 is still under heavy development, so currently we only have instructions for developers below.
+OLS4 is still under heavy development, so currently we only have detailed instructions for developers below.

+However, if you just want to try it out, this should get you going:

+    export OLS4_CONFIG=./dataload/configs/efo.json
+    docker-compose up

+You should now be able to access the OLS4 frontend at `http://localhost:8080`.

 # Developing OLS4